The Main Trio

 An unnamed nomadic species, they raid the universe hoping to harvest a planet's resources.
-And to do that, they need to wipe out the human race.
+And to do that, they need to wipe out every race in their path.

-- Aliens Are Bastards: Played entirely straight.
+- Played entirely straight.
 It is made abundantly clear that they intend to wipe us out and steal our planet's resources.

 - Dean Devlin plainly explained his view of the aliens in a documentary: "They don't like us, they don't hate us.
 They're the new tenants, and we're the cockroaches."

 - Alien Invasion: One of the most visually impressive ones ever put on film.

 - Big Bad: Collectively, though there is no apparent supreme leader of the aliens in the first movie.
 The closest we see to an alien leader is a dock controller.
 It's revealed in the second movie that each invasion force has a queen, which is not seen in the first movie.

 - Combat Tentacles: Their bio-mechanical suits sport several long flickering tentacles that they can use to kill people with.
 They also pull double duty as a way to probe the minds of their enemies and use people as puppets.